zackmdavis/Leafline/README.md

 A web application GUI to Leafline, the Leafline Web Client, is written in Clojure 1.7 and ECMAScript 6.

+[All the source code is available on GitHub](https://github.com/zackmdavis/Leafline) and freely usable under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 Any resemblance to other popular games is _not to be discussed!_